auroramod/docs/docs/map-porting-iw5.md

 :::

 When you dump the zone that contains your desired techset, it should start with **techset_**.
 After running the `dumpzone <zone>` command, find your desired techset zone folder in your dump folder *(located at `%game files%/dump/`)*, and then put it in `%game files%/zonetool_paths/techsets_mp_bog/`. x64-zt will now look here for techsets before erroring!

+**You may need to repeat this process multiple times until you have no errors.**

 ### Fullbright/black lighting on models (bad techs used in mats)
 Some models/foliage on your map may be fullbright and not responding correctly to the lighting.
 The reasoning may be due to your foliage/model using `mc_ambient_t0c0_nfwpf`/`mc_ambient_t0c0_nfwpf_nocast`.
 If this is the case, replace it with techset `mc_l_sm_t0c0_nfwpf`.
 This **should be fixed** on newer ZoneTool versions on Joelrau's fork, however older maps & dumps may have this problem.